 Jessica currently serves as a steering committee member of the San Diego Chapter of Emerging Practitioners in Philanthropy.
 She is a former advisory board member of Young Nonprofit Professionals Network San Diego and was a 2012 San Diego Leadership Alliance Institute Fellow.
 Jessica received a B.A. in International Studies from UC San Diego, a M.A. in International Conflict Studies from King’s College London, and a M.B.A. from the University of San Diego.

 Eileen Linden, Executive Assistant

-Eileen is the Foundation’s Executive Assistant where she helps handle the smooth operations at the Ranch as it grows.
+Eileen is the Foundation’s Executive Assistant where she helps handle the smooth operations at Leichtag Commons as it grows.

-Prior to joining Leichtag, Eileen worked in hotel management, accounting and human resources departments.
+Prior to joining Leichtag Foundation, Eileen worked in hotel management, accounting and human resources departments.

 Eileen holds an Associates in Hotel/Restaurant Management from Johnson & Wales College in Providence, Rhode Island.
 Eileen currently resides in North County and enjoys living in this beautiful community with her husband and two children.

-Vanessa is the Foundation’s Grants and Operations Manager where she oversees grant administrative processes from concept to evaluation, analyzes strengths and limitations of grantees and prospects, monitors performance of active grants and prepares funding analyses that capture the program rationale and expected measurable outcomes, and prepares and participates in the assessment and evaluation of the effectiveness of program strategies.
+Vanessa is the Foundation’s Human Resources and Operations Manager where she oversees administrative processes from concept to evaluation, analyzes strengths and limitations of grantees and prospects, monitors performance of active grants and prepares funding analyses that capture the program rationale and expected measurable outcomes, and prepares and participates in the assessment and evaluation of the effectiveness of program strategies.